 - It is wise to book rental units as early as possible, since Mexico’s best rentals tend to get reserved well in advance, sometimes leaving undesirable or overpriced rentals for those who waited to book.

 - Understand the neighborhood to ensure walkability to local attractions and conveniences, since Mexican cities are often sprawling.

 - Check carefully for desired amenities.
 Some amenities you assume are standard where you’re from may not be in Mexico.

 - If wifi is important, ask the host for the speed before booking.
 WiFi speed varies throughout Mexico.

 - Lastly, read reviews very carefully, as this can help weed out any problematic rental properties.

 Short answer: Yes, it can be.
 Yet traveling anywhere can include some risks and precautions to heed.

+Safety is relative and safety in Mexico is a very subjective topic.
 Mexico often receives a bad reputation for crime and safety concerns.
 But is this reputation deserved or overblown?
-After all, safety is a subjective topic.

 Also, Mexico’s increasing homicide rate cannot be ignored.
 But those stats should be put into context for visitors.
 Most homicides in Mexico are targeted, very rarely directed at or even involving tourists.
-Of course, every once in a while there may be a headline that splashes across the news cycles.
-Viewers must realize such incidents are extremely rare, which is exactly why it makes the news.
+Of course, every once in a while there has been a horrifying headline that splashes across the news cycles.
+Potential visitors must realize such incidents are infrequent, which is exactly why it makes the news.
 It’s uncommon, shocking, and newsworthy.

 Understand that the vast majority of travelers to Mexico do not encounter any crime during their visit.
 Anecdotally, during eight years of living/traveling within over half the states throughout Mexico, we’ve never experienced or even witnessed any petty crimes.
 That said, we’ve known people that have experienced crime.
 It can happen in Mexico, just as crime can occur all around the world.